proven-network/proven-node/README.md

 ## Security Model

-The Proven Network operates under a security model which can roughly be classified into three tiers:
+The Proven Network operates under a security model which can roughly be classified into four layers:

+**The Governance Layer**

+Network governance is managed as a decentralized autonomous organisation on a decentralised blockchain.
+Network stakeholders (primarily application developers and infrastructure providers) vote on both the node membership to the network, as well as on any versioned updates to network code.
+This decentralised source of truth is read directly by both nodes and end-user SDKs, using Ethereum Light Clients at runtime, to provide a consistent view of which [other] nodes and versions should be considered trust-worthy.

+Ethereum was selected as the "homebase" blockchain for this governance process - given that it has the highest economic security available, as well as the highest level of maturity in it's light client tooling.
+Additionally, the relative slowness of Ethereum block-times makes syncing light clients against Ethereum mainnet much quicker than any other option.

 **The Hardware Layer**

 The code for any version of a Proven node can be built by any third-party through a reproducible process resulting in concrete build measurements.
 These measurements: Platform Configuration Registers (or PCRs) ensure bit-for-bit that the packaged application (including kernel, tempfs, etc.) is the same as is deployed to any live node.<br><br>
 Nodes can confirm these PCR measurements to any stakeholder (whether that is an end-user, application developer, or another Proven node) via a process of remote attestation.
 This involves sending a request (including a requestor-defined nonce) which the TEE hardware will reply to with a hardware-signed attestation report - containing both the nonce and the PCR measurements.
-These reports can then be verified using the well-known public keys of the hardware vendor.
+These reports can then be verified using the well-known public keys of the hardware vendor, as well as cross-referencing active versions from the governance layer described above.

 **The Node Layer**